decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 With synchrony and crash failures, this is easy, the primary sends its decision to all the next primaries.
 But with asynchrony and omission corruptions, how can a primary write a message in a way that later primaries will be guaranteed to read it?

-The solution that all Paxos based protocols use a **Quorum System**: The primary guarantees that it writes to a write-quorum (typically of size $n-f$) and then each new primary first reads from a read-quorum (again, typically of size $n-f$).
+The solution that all Paxos based protocols use is a **Quorum System**: The primary guarantees that it writes to a *write-quorum* (typically of size $n-f$) and then each new primary first reads from a *read-quorum* (again, typically of size $n-f$).
 This guarantees that the new primary read-quorum will intersect with any previous write-quorum and be able to *recover* these previous values.

 The second challenge then emerges: a new primary that reads from a read-quorum may see many messages from many previous primaries.
 Which one should it use?
-It turns our that it is critical that each primary also includes its view number and then the new primary can *adopt the value associated to the highest view it saw*.
+It turns our that it is critical that each primary also includes its view number, this way the new primary can *use the value associated to the highest view it saw*.
 This choice is essential for the safety of all Paxos protocols (see proof below).

-Here we will do this by decomposing Paxos to a *recoverable-broadcast* protocol that write to a quorum and a *recover max protocol* that reads from a quorum and chooses the value associated with the highest view:
+Here we will do this by decomposing Paxos to a *recoverable-broadcast* protocol that writes to a quorum and a *recover max protocol* that reads from a quorum and chooses the value associated with the highest view:

 1. The primary runs a **recoverable-broadcast** protocol that guarantees that if some party commits to the primary's value $X$ in view $v$, then there is *sufficient* evidence to *recover* the pair $(v,X)$ in a later view.
-Sufficient evidence here is write-quorum set $W$ of size $n-f$ that holds $(v,X)$.
+Sufficient evidence here is a write-quorum set $W$ of size $n-f$ that holds $(v,X)$.
-2. The primary of any view (except the first) tries to recover a previously committed value via a **recover protocol** that guarantees that if some previous primary caused some party to commit, then the recover protocol will return this value.
+2. The primary of any view (except the first) tries to recover a previously committed value via a **recover protocol**.
+This guarantees that if some previous primary caused some party to commit, then the recover protocol will return this value.
 The primary will then **adopt** this recovered value, instead of using its own input value, as the value it tries to broadcast for committing.
 The recover protocol does this by reading from a read-quorum $R$ of size $n-f$ that will hence intersect any previous write-quorum.
 3. The primary may recover different pairs $(v_1, X_1),\dots,(v_k, X_k)$.
-So it runs a uses a **recover max protocol** that returns the pair $(v^\star, X^\star)$ that has the highest view ($\forall i, v^\star \geq v_i$).
+So it runs a **recover**  ***max*** **protocol** that returns the pair $(v^\star, X^\star)$ that has the highest view ($\forall i, v^\star \geq v_i$).
 By adopting the value associated with the highest view we can guarantee that the new primary will adopt a value that was committed by a previous primary.

 In this post we *decompose* Paxos into an outer *view-based protocol* and two inner protocols:  *recoverable broadcast*  and *recover max*.